 In the past, dentists used to have difficulties in treating patients with mental illness.
-Those who suffer chronic ailments such as PTSD, ADHD, anxiety disorders, depression, schizophrenia etc., tend develop severe fears of the dentist.
-Often, these type of patients become so fearful of the dentist they just skip their oral care altogether.
+Those who suffer chronic ailments such as PTSD, ADHD, anxiety disorders, depression, schizophrenia, etc., tend to develop severe fears of the dentist.
+Often, these types of patients become so fearful of the dentist they just skip their oral care altogether.
 This makes it even more traumatizing for when the time comes for a real dental emergency and the patient now requires a lot of work done.

 Fortunately, thanks to sedation dentistry, patients with mental illnesses can be treated without any discomfort, both for them and the dentists.
 In fact, with sedation dentistry, even the most anxious or apprehensive patients become calm and relaxed during treatment, making it easier to receive the care they need.

 Sedation involves the use of pharmacological agents to reduce anxiety and apprehension in dental patients.
 The sedative agents make the patient drowsy enough that they become cooperative and can relax during the treatment.
 Dentists and patients often use sedation dentistry for different types of reasons such as those having phobias, past bad experiences, or for children who are uncooperative.
 Sedation dentistry has also been successfully used for treating patients with mental or neurological disabilities.

 Dentists use different levels of sedation, depending upon the cooperation level and expected the duration of treatment.

 This type of sedation is also called mild sedation.
 The patient is asked to wear a mask that provides a continuous supply of a mixture of oxygen and nitrous oxide (laughing) gas.
 Inhalation of nitrous oxide makes the patient drowsy, calm and relaxed.
 The effect of inhalation sedation with nitrous oxide goes away as soon as the supply of the gas is terminated.

 What is inhalation sedation used for?